MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/ui-writing.md

 In each of these examples, the active voice provides clear instructions to the user (the subject) by specifying the action they need to take.
 This clarity helps users understand what they need to do more efficiently as it gives better direction.
 In the passive examples, no actor is indicated, so it's unclear who should be performing the action on the subject.
 The user should be aware when they need to take action.

-Passive voice may be more appropriate in user interfaces when the emphasis is on the action or event itself rather than on who performed it.
-For example, in error messages or system notifications where the focus is on conveying information about what happened rather than assigning blame or responsibility (either on the user or on the system), passive voice can be useful.
-It may be preferred when the actor is unknown, irrelevant, or intentionally omitted from the message to maintain a neutral tone.
-Use judiciously, only when it enhances clarity and comprehension.
+Passive voice can be used to soften messages or avoid being too direct, such as when errors occur.
+For example, when the focus is on conveying information about what happened rather than assigning blame or responsibility.

 | Active | Passive |
 | ------ | ------- |